 The Home Office Deduction is still alive and well…don’t let any accountant tell you otherwise.
-There are several strategies on how to maximize the Home Office Deduction.
-It is NOT high risk and every good business owners should take advantage of a home office write-off.
+It’s NOT a high risk write-off every good business owner should take advantage of it.
+Moreover, there are several strategies on how to maximize the Home Office Deduction and make sure you stay in good graces with the IRS as well as saving the maximum amount in taxes.

 Before I get into the requirements and your options for deducting the home office, keep in mind that I’m sick and tired of hearing new clients and students of mine explain that their personal accountant is ‘afraid’ to take this deduction and explain it’s ‘high risk’.
 That simply isn’t true.
 As long as you are entitled to take it, aren’t too aggressive, and take use the proper method/strategy there is nothing to worry about.
 Even if you are audited, you shouldn’t shy away from taking a deduction when you are legally able to do so.

 FIRST: The Requirements to Claim the Deduction

 Before you can talk about ‘how’ you take the deduction, you want to make sure you ‘can’.
 There are two basic requirements for your home to qualify as a deduction:

 1. Regular and Exclusive Use.
 You must regularly use part of your home exclusively for conducting business.
 Now I know the word ‘exclusively’ may concern you.
 However, as long as it isn’t your bedroom or the kitchen, even a portion of a studio apartment will qualify.
 Just make sure you have a desk and a computer reflecting the business use.